Illumina/PromoterAI/README.md

 cd PromoterAI
 pip install .
 ```
 PromoterAI supports both CPU and GPU execution, and has been tested on H100 (TensorFlow 2.15, CUDA 12.2, cuDNN 8.9.7) and A100 (TensorFlow 2.13, CUDA 11.4, cuDNN 8.6.0) GPUs.
+Functionality on other GPUs is expected but not officially tested.

 ## Variant scoring

 To score variants, organize them into a `.tsv` file with the following columns: `chrom`, `pos`, `ref`, `alt`, `strand`.
 If strand cannot be specified, create separate rows for each strand and aggregate predictions.
-Indels must be left-normalized.
+Indels must be left-normalized and without special characters.
 ```tsv
 chrom	pos	ref	alt	strand
 chr16	84145214	G	T	1